 Our initial plan last night as we caught the night bus from Kyoto was 'balls to sleeping on the bus, we'll grab some kip in the park tomorrow' (the sun was shining in Kyoto).

 The park was a puddle so we made a run instead for the Hiroshima Memorial Centre, really our primary reason for visiting the city.
 If you are planning a trip to Japan, definitely book time out to visit this museum.
-It takes around half a day t
+It takes around half a day to see the full exhibition and the admission is cheaper than a can of coke, but 50p!

 As a history lesson, the focus centres on Hiroshima's history as an army stronghold, it's selection as a target and the technology and development of the A bomb.
 There are some strange omissions, the attack on Pearl Harbour and Japan's role and purpose in WW2 are not covered at all.